-Our policy is that children born on and between 1 September 2018 and 31 August 2019\ would normally commence primary school in Reception in the academic year beginning in September 2023.
-All Hertfordshire infant, first and primary schools provide for the full-time admission of all children offered a place in the Reception year group from the September following their fourth birthday.
-If a parent wants a full-time place for their child from September (at the school at which a place has been offered) then they are entitled to that full-time place.
+Hertfordshire County Council's policy is that children born on and between 1 September 2019 and 31 August 2020 would normally commence primary school in Reception in the academic year beginning in September 2024.
+All Hertfordshire infant, first and primary schools provide for the full- time admission of all children offered a place in the Reception year group from the September following their fourth birthday.
+If a parent wants a full-time place for their child from September (at the school at which a place has been offered) then they are entitled to that fulltime place.